When Do Babies See Color And Other Vision Milestones

 2. What order do babies see colors?

-About one week after birth, babies may see colors such as red, orange, yellow, and green.
-Blue and violet take a little longer for them to see (13).
+At about one week after birth, babies may see colors such as red, orange, yellow, and green.
+It might take them a little longer to see blue and violet (13).

 3. Do babies prefer bright colors?